anaseto/goal/docs/Implementation.md

 have to handle various different specialized array types, for performance reasons.

-For example, there's a type for arrays of booleans (AB), another for arrays of int64 (AI), another for arrays of float64 (AF), and one for generic arrays (AV), which can contain any values (like arrays of arrays, and mixed values of any kind).
-Goal's user does not have to think about this, and can treat booleans as 0 and 1, use 4.0 as an integer, and perform many operations on these types without doing any manual conversions.
+For example, there's a type for arrays of bytes (AB), another for arrays of 64-bit integers (AI), another for arrays of 64-bit floats (AF), and one for generic arrays (AV), which can contain any values (like arrays of arrays, and mixed values of any kind).
+Goal's user does not have to think about this, and can treat booleans as 0 and 1 without worring whether they're stored compactly as a byte or an int64.
+One can also use 4.0 as an integer (but not 4.5), and generally perform most operations on numeric types without doing any manual conversions.
 The implementation, though, must handle each case for each operand, which can quickly become daunting.
-And there's no really any way, except for heavy macro usage, to avoid handling all the cases (generics almost wouldn't help here, as we're dealing with many type combinations, not with similar types separately).
+And there's no really any way, except for heavy macro usage, to avoid handling all the cases: generics do help to some extent to abstract some algorithms, but not much to deal with many type combinations simultaneously, and often specific types have better algorithms than a generic one (for example sort and search for arrays of byte-sized integers).

 For simple unary functions, a variadic function looks like this: